Home and Away: Walsall vs. LA

 Wharf, UK, SX-70 Polaroid, 1999

 publication, New Criterion.
-He described
+He was

 promptly responded to with a message from Walsall, via the